Alan Robertson (geneticist): Education and early life

 Robertson was born in Preston, Lancashire, the second and only surviving child of John Mouat Robertson, an employee of the Post Office, and his wife Annie, née Grace, who was the younger sister of the University of Cambridge mathematician John Hilton Grace.
 Annie Robertson died within days of his birth, and Alan was brought up by his aunt Bessie Grace on the family farm at Halewood, near Liverpool.
 He was educated at Halewood village school from where he won a scholarship to the Liverpool Institute High School in 1930.
 He distinguished himself there in languages and in science under the tutelage of the chemistry master L. A. Naylor.
-In 1938 he won a scholarship to Caius College, Cambridge to read chemistry.
+In 1938 he won a scholarship to Gonville and Caius College, Cambridge, to read chemistry.
 He graduated in 1941 with an upper second class degree, and became a research student in the Department of Colloidal Science at Cambridge.

 During the Second World War Robertson served in the Operational Research Section of Coastal Command.
 The head of the unit was Conrad Hal Waddington, who after the war invited Robertson to join him in a new research body, the National Animal Breeding and Genetics Research Organisation (NABGRO).
 In an obituary study of Robertson, William G. Hill wrote, "At this stage Alan could have had no more than a passing acquaintance with genetics, but he did have a firm understanding of practical farming. … Waddington wanted to apply operational research methods to animal breeding and recognized Alan's mathematical talents and ability in operational research."